 Salvation.
-An individual is saved when God, through the faith of that individual in Jesus Christ and independent of any work that individual has done or will do (Ephesians 2:8-9, Romans 3:28), applies the blood of Jesus Christ as payment for the sins of that individual (Romans 4:6-8) and declares that person righteous in His sight (Romans 3:21-24, Philippians 3:9).
-At that moment, the saved person receives the Holy Spirit as a seal and a promise that he or she has been redeemed and will one day receive a full inheritance (Ephesians 1:12-14) as an heir of God the Father and co-heir with Jesus Christ (Romans 8:17).
+An individual is saved when God, through repentance and the faith of that individual in Jesus Christ and independent of any work that individual has done or will do (Ephesians 2:8-9, Romans 3:28), applies the blood of Jesus Christ as payment for the sins of that individual (Romans 4:6-8) and declares that person righteous in His sight (Romans 3:21-24, Philippians 3:9).
+At that moment of repentance, the saved person receives the Holy Spirit as a seal and a promise that he or she has been redeemed and will one day receive a full inheritance (Ephesians 1:12-14) as an heir of God the Father and co-heir with Jesus Christ (Romans 8:17).
 The believer's new spiritual state is a permanent change that cannot be altered either by external event or force of internal will (Romans 8:38-39) since the believer is held and sustained by the power of Christ alone (John 6:37-40).

 The Holy Spirit.
 The Holy Spirit has always been at work in the world, sharing in the work of creation (Job 33:4, Genesis 1:2), performing signs and wonders (Judges 14:6), and inspiring the writing of Scripture (2 Peter 1:21).
 However, after Christ's ascension, the Spirit began a new work in the Church, indwelling each believer as had been promised by the Father (Luke 24:49, Acts 2:33).
 This purpose of this new work of the Spirit is the glorification of the risen Christ (John 16:14), and the Spirit accomplishes this work by guiding believers in to all truth (John 16:13), granting supernatural ability through spiritual gifts to build up the Church and further the Kingdom of God (1 Corinthians 12:4-11), and developing Christ-like character traits in each believer's life (Galatians 5:22-23).